dhirajpatra/language_group_php_frame_less/README.md

 ## Language Group

-### A PHP application without using a framework (Symfony, laravel, etc...) that will list all the countries which speaks the same language or checks if given two countries speak the same language by using open rest api:​ ​https://restcountries.eu/
+### A PHP application without using a framework (Symfony, laravel, etc...) that will list all the countries which speaks the same language or checks if given two countries speak the same language by using open rest api:​ ​`https:// restcountries . eu/`

 ### Requirements: